|Free Cross Stitch Patterns|

 |8. ||My floss key shows the same symbol for several different colors - why?|

 This is also a problem with the version of Adobe Reader.
 You need to update your copy.

 |9. ||Some of the symbols on the chart aren't in the key - what's going on?|

 They really are all there but the symbols in the chart are a little smaller than the symbols in the key.
 Sometimes parts of the symbols in the chart don't print completely, especially at low resolution or draft quality.
 Try printing the chart at the highest resolution/quality available.

 |1. ||What products do you offer?|

-We sell counted cross stitch charts, in regular and large print, custom floss labels for each chart, and gift certificates.
+We sell counted cross stitch charts, in regular and large print, custom floss labels for each chart, labels for the full set of DMC colors, and gift certificates.
 All are available in either printed or electronic form.

 |2. ||What are floss labels?|

 Floss labels are small adhesive labels, one per solid color or blended color used in a chart.
 They are printed with the floss number(s) and the chart symbol for that color or blend, and include color swatches.
 You can stick them to your floss bobbins or bags and save some time getting set up as you begin a new pattern.
 You can read more about them on our floss labels page.

 |3. ||Why wouldn't I just write the numbers on my bobbins myself?|